Wheat flour: W index

 The W index is an indicator of a flour's strength which is commonly used by professional bakers.
 It is measured using a Chopin Alveograph, and it takes into account both the toughness and elasticity of the flour's gluten.
 The W index is often not listed on commercial flour packaging, but it can be approximated based the flour's protein content.

 In general, a higher W index flour will require a longer rising time for leavened bread products.
 Higher W index flour better retains the CO2 produced during the fermentation process, because the gluten traps the produced gas.

+Type numbers

+In some markets, the different available flour varieties are labeled according to the ash mass that remains after a sample is incinerated in a laboratory oven (typically at 550 C or 900 C, see international standards ISO 2171 and ICC 104/1).
+This is an easily verified indicator for the fraction of the whole grain remains in the flour, because the mineral content of the starchy endosperm is much lower than that of the outer parts of the grain.
+Flour made from all parts of the grain (extraction rate: 100%) leaves about 2 g ash or more per 100 g dry flour.
+Plain white flour with an extraction rate of 50–60% leaves about 0.4 g.